Eppo-exp/eppo-docs/docs/experiment-analysis/configuration/protocols.md

 ![Protocol analysis setting screen](/img/experiments/protocols/protocol-analysis-settings.png)

 When a default run time is set, the experiment analysis end date will automatically be set to run for the defined number of days.
-This does not impact the assignment, which must be managed in your feature flagging tool.
+This does not impact the assignment, which must be managed in the configuration section (or an external randomization system).
 The end user can also override this end date.

 ### Decision criteria